Best Credit Cards in

 Step 3 — Never carry a balance unless absolutely necessary

-📌 The Interest-Free Period — Most Misunderstood Feature
+📌 Interest-Free Period — Most Misunderstood Feature

 Annual Fee Waiver Rules — All Major Banks 2026

 - HBL Green (Rs.
 6,500): Spend Rs.
-50,000 within 60 days of the fee statement → call 111-111-425 to reverse
+50,000 in 60 days → call 111-111-425

 - HBL Gold (Rs.
 14,000): Spend Rs.
-2,00,000 within 60 days → call to reverse full fee
+2,00,000 in 60 days → call to reverse

 - HBL Platinum (Rs.
 22,000): Spend Rs.
-5,00,000 within 60 days → call to reverse full fee
+5,00,000 in 60 days → call to reverse

-Islamic Credit Cards in Pakistan — Full Guide
+Islamic Credit Cards in Pakistan

-- Meezan Bank Visa Gold: Pakistan’s most popular Islamic credit card.
+- Meezan Bank Visa Gold: Pakistan’s most popular Islamic card.
 Meezan Miles rewards.
 Full Shariah Board approval.

 - Bank Alfalah Islamic: Available through Alfalah Islamic Banking branches.
-Shariah-compliant version of the conventional card.

-🕌 Always Verify the Shariah Approval
+🕌 Always Verify Shariah Approval

-Credit Card Charges You Must Know Before Applying
+Hidden Charges You Must Know Before Applying

 ⚠️ Charges That Catch Most Pakistanis Off Guard

 - Late Payment Fee: Rs.
-2,500 (HBL) charged every month you miss the minimum payment
+2,500 (HBL) charged every month you miss the minimum

-- Card Replacement Fee: Rs.
-1,000 if lost or damaged
+- Card Replacement: Rs.
+1,000 if your card is lost or damaged

-Eligibility — What Banks Actually Check in 2026
+Eligibility — What Banks Actually Check

 - Monthly income: Rs.
 25,000–30,000 for entry-level; Rs.
-60,000–1,50,000+ for premium cards
+60,000–1,50,000+ for premium

 Frequently Asked Questions